-Objective 2: Increase competency of health equity and cultural competency of funded partners.
-(Champion: Lily Helzer, CDPHP Section Manager)
+Objective 2: Increase competency of health equity and cultural competency/sensitivity of funded partners.
+(Champion: CDPHP Section Manager)

-Impact: By the end of 2027, a higher number of CDPHP staff and partners have high cultural competency/humility.
+Impact: By the end of 2027, a higher number of CDPHP staff and partners have high cultural competency/sensitivity.
 In addition, more community-led programming takes place.